Garo: Makai Senki: Prologue

-Almost 20 years into the past, Goki Fudo, Flash Knight Lord, trained his twin boys to succeed him as the next knight.
-Although Sigma was the more talented one, Goki chose Leo as he felt Sigma didn't have the heart of a protector.
+Almost 20 years into the past, Gōki Fudō, Flash Knight Lord, trained his twin boys to succeed him as the next knight.
+Although Sigma was the more talented one, Gōki chose Leo as he felt Sigma didn't have the heart of a protector.
 Unfortunately, that didn't sit well with Sigma and he forsaken his knighthood.
 Leo never wanted to succeed as Lord and both brothers decided to restart their careers as Makai Priests.
 As adults, both dreamed about a solution to solve the Horror threat; both created the Gōryū.
 It's an advanced magical machine that helps priests defeats Horrors.
 While Leo made a small combat drone, Sigma had visions to create the ultimate one: Magōryū Idea.
 The most powerful anti-horror magical tool to ever be designed, Sigma teamed up with Mio (a love interest to both brothers) to search for a means to power Idea.
 With the help of Mio, Sigma realized Idea's power core needs the remains of a powerful horror and human sacrifices to realize Idea.
 However, Sigma has killed innocents to experiment on and intend to use Gyanon's corpse to power Idea.
 Mio tried to stop Sigma, but it led to her death.
 Leo vowed to stop his brother's mad crusade, but he disappeared.
 Sigma would later harness Gyanon's energy, to give him great magical powers.
 Leo would eventually gain prominence with his gōryū and became a priest of the senate, where he was called "The Second Coming of Amon."